isomerpages/mccy-sgpo/_take-action/Take Action Today.md

 * Community building
 * Education
 * Placemaking
-* Preventive Health
+* Preventive health

 If you have an idea for a potential partnership that relates to these issues, we would love to hear from you.

-If your proposal is on other issues, you are welcome to share it too, but do give us more time to respond.
-Read on to find out how you can do so!
+We also welcome proposals on other issues, but please give us more time to respond.

 # 3 Steps to Submit a Proposal

 ### A brief overview of the journey

 ![](/images/steps%20to%20submit%20a%20proposal.png)

+#### Click [here](https://go.gov.sg/takeactiontoday) to submit your proposal!

 # Areas of Opportunities